Options Show Rare Polarization in Global Equity Outlook

 Alankar: The wage numbers, which I think are more important than the payroll numbers, if those wage numbers show an unexpected, very high acceleration like they did last month, you could really move a bit faster, and a Fed that moves a bit faster is automatically going to imply real rates are going to move a bit faster upward and that real rate is what you have to pay attention to, not really the inflation number, but the real rate and how real rates move.
 That’s what’s important when it comes to the stability and fragility of the economy.

 Chatterley: We’re going to pick up this conversation regarding the currency market.
-Ash Alankar, Head of Global Asset Allocation and Risk Management at Janus Henderson Investors, thank you so much for joining us.
+Ash Alankar, Head of Global Asset Allocation at Janus Henderson Investors, thank you so much for joining us.

 To learn more, read Dr. Ashwin Alankar’s latest article, Volatility Spike Says Little About the Outlook for Stocks, from Bloomberg Prophets here.